Gaz1676/donation-android-lab/README.md

-# Android Donation Lab 2017
+# &emsp;Android Donation Lab 2017

 Android Donation Lab covered in Mobile Application Development

+&emsp;&emsp;&emsp;&emsp;_An app for your donations - how simple is that!!_
+***
+The User can Signup to the app by providing their:

+      First name
+      Last name
+      Valid email address
+      Password

+After successful registration the user is directed to the Login page where they enter:

+      Valid email address from signup
+      Verified password
+***
-The User can donate by PayBuddy or Direct by selecting either:
+Once logged in the User can donate by PayBuddy or Direct by selecting either:

-- _Number selection from amountPicker_
+      Number selection from amountPicker

-- _Typing in the totalText amount_
+      Typing in the totalText amount

 ## &emsp;&emsp;&emsp;&emsp;&emsp; Screenshots of Donation Pages